Call Us

 Enquire

-Borderline personality disorder is one of the ten recognised personality disorders.
-This type of personality disorder can often be diffcult to manage and often characterized with unpredictable thinking and behaviour.
-It's often called emotionally unstable personality disorder, EUPD, but both names refer to the same mental health condition.
+Emotionally unstable personality disorder (EUPD), also known as borderline personality disorder (BPD), is one of the ten recognised personality disorders.
+This type of personality disorder can be difficult to manage and is often characterised by unpredictable thinking and behaviour.

 Visiting your GP

-If you want to talk about BPD and a possible diagnosis, visit your GP.
-Bringing up your BPD concerns to your doctor may be frightening at first, but it's the first step that needs to be done in order to have a borderline personality disorder assessment completed.
-During an appointment, they may ask you about your symptoms to determine whether or not you could be experiencing BPD or another mental health condition.
-They may also ask you about the impact that borderline personality disorder symptoms are having on your quality of life.
+If you want to talk about EUPD and a possible diagnosis, a useful first step is to visit your GP.
+Bringing up your EUPD concerns to your doctor may be frightening at first, but it's the first step towards receiving the support you need.
+During an appointment, they may ask you about your symptoms to determine whether or not you could be experiencing EUPD or another mental health condition.
+They may also ask you about the impact that EUPD symptoms are having on your quality of life.

-As part of the BDP diagnosis process, your GP may then refer you for an in-depth BPD assessment and expert treatment at Priory.
-Our psychiatrists are highly experienced in working with people with BPD, and providing them with access to the most effective treatment.
+As part of the EUPD diagnosis process, your GP may then refer you for an in-depth EUPD assessment and expert treatment at Priory.
+Our psychiatrists are highly experienced in working with people with EUPD, and providing them with access to the most effective treatment.
 In addition, while we prefer people to have a GP referral, this isn’t essential and you can also contact Priory directly to discuss your needs and options for treatment.

-During your assessment for BPD, you will typically be asked the following questions:
+During your assessment for EUPD, you'll typically be asked the following questions:

 • Do you have an intense fear of being alone?
 Does this cause you to act out of the ordinary or in an extreme manner in order to avoid being alone?